+The local government area is a long stretch of land, some 3,427km2 in area, extending from South Durras in the north to Wallaga Lake in the south and includes the three main towns of Batemans Bay, Moruya and Narooma.

+The Great Dividing Range provides an extensive escarpment along the western boundary of the shire.
+A number of rivers, starting from the escarpment, meander to the coastline and create large stuaries full of marine life.

+Eurobodalla's original inhabitants are the Durghaspeaking people of the Yuin nation.
+Aboriginal heritage is rich and meaningful throughout the shire and Eurobodalla is aptly translated as land between many waters.

+10 Context

+Our community

-Our Community Eurobodalla is home to 39,369 and forecast to grow to 45,515 by 2036, representing an annual growth rate of 0.9%.
+Eurobodalla is home to 39,369 people and forecast to grow to 45,515 by 2036, representing an annual growth rate of 0.9%.
 The population is reported to swell to 130,000 people over the summer holiday period.

 Eurobodalla has experienced relatively small population growth in recent years and this trend is expected to continue in future.
-Those that move into the region are attracted to the coastal lifestyle but as many people mean to leave the region for better job security.
-Our community is rapidly aging with the median age being 54 and 34.1% percent of our forecasted population will be aged over 65 years in 2036.
+Those that move into the region are attracted to the coastal lifestyle but as many people leave the region for better job security.

+Our community is rapidly aging with the median age being 54 and 34.1% of our forecasted population will be aged over 65 years in 2036.
 Moruya has the lowest median age group of 49 and Narooma and Tuross Head have some of the highest median age groups of 59 and 60 respectively.
 Unemployment in Eurobodalla is one of the highest rates in Australia at 9% and many employment opportunities are casual or part-time.

-Eurobodalla has a comparatively high Aboriginal and Torres Strait Islander population of 5.6% in comparison to 2.9% across the NSW State. - 1 population.id - 2 population.id - 3 ABS, 2016
+Eurobodalla has a comparatively high Aboriginal and Torres Strait Islander population of 5.6% in comparison to 2.9% across NSW.

+escarpment, meander to the coastline and create large estuaries full of marine life.

+population.id population.id

+ABS, 2016

+54

+Median age

+(38 NSW average)

+• 31.1% No religion (25.1% NSW average)

+22.3%

+Overseas born

+(34.5% NSW average)

+28%

+Couples with children (46% NSW average) 5.6%

+Aboriginal and

+Torres Strait Islander

+(25.9% NSW average)

+31%

+Lone person household (23.8% NSW average)

+12 Context

+Our vegetation

-Our Vegetation Eurobodalla is a region of vast natural beauty with much of the land vegetated and high in biodiversity value.
-The Shire is renown for its waters, having over 140 kilometres of coastline.
+Eurobodalla is a region of vast natural beauty with much of the land vegetated and high in biodiversity value.The shire is renowned for its waters, having over 140 kilometres of coastline.
 The coastline is typified by dramatic headlands, expansive bays and pristine beaches.

-The Great Dividing Range frames the western boundary of the Shire creating a spectacular backdrop from the coastline.
-Several rivers begin in the Range and meander through extensive vegetation before creating expansive estuaries and reaching the coast.
+Eurobodalla's rich biodiversity is home to an array of native flora and fauna."
+The Great Dividing Range frames Eurobodalla's western boundary, creating a spectacular backdrop from the coastline.
+Several rivers begin in the range and meander through extensive vegetation before creating expansive estuaries and reaching the coast.
 Historically, towns and villages have been settled along these estuaries and utilised the diverse marine life.

-Eurobodalla is rich in biodiversity, providing home to an array of native flora and fauna.
-The land is largely forested with 91% of land across the Shire vegetated and 80% of vegetated land owned and managed by NSW National Parks and Wildlife Service (NPWS) or Forestry Corporation of NSW (FCNSW).
-48.8 km Area of environmental conversation land (E2 Zone) in Eurobodalla
+Eurobodalla's rich biodiversity is home to an array of native flora and fauna.
+The land is largely forested with 91% of land vegetated and 80% of vegetated land owned and managed by NSW National Parks and Wildlife Service (NPWS) or Forestry Corporation of NSW (FCNSW).

+Vegetation cover

+91%

+Vegetation cover of woody vegetation in Eurobodalla.
+The land tenure of vegetated land, as follows:

+National Parks (NPWS) 46%

+Forestry land (FCNSW) 34%

+Other land 20%

+Environmental conversation land

+48.8 km Area of environmental conversion land (E2 Zone) in Eurobodalla Waterways